rinusser/CodeSnifferUtils/FEATURES.md

 This won't be fixed automatically by phpcbf as it might introduce runtime errors as a result of declaring strict types.

+## Naming

+### PropertySniff

+Class (and trait) properties must:

+* start with an underscore if they're private or protected
+* NOT start with an underscore if they're public
+* start with a lowercase letter after the visibility-dependent leading underscore
+* NOT contain any other underscores after the start

+This won't be fixed automatically by phpcbf as it's very difficult to do reliably and may very well require changes across multiple analyzed files.

 ## Spacing

 A lot of the following spacing sniffs consider PHP docblocks as part of the statement, e.g. having code like this: